lauslim12-old/minio-codespaces/README.md

 It also seems that `aws-sdk-go` and `minio-go` creates their presigned URL based on the passed endpoint in the S3 session object.
 If the endpoint URL is `localhost:9000` then the presigned URL will start with `localhost:9000`, and so on and so forth.

 To reiterate, if you attempt to access the URL while running this project locally, it will work just fine and as expected.
+However, if you try to access this project in GitHub Codespaces, it will not work for reasons mentioned above.

 ## Credentials